 Medications for high cholesterol can have side effects on your body.
 Your doctor may recommend additional liver function tests to monitor the effects your medication has on your liver.

 High cholesterol can be lowered or prevented by implementing heart-healthy lifestyle changes.
-Here are some of the ways you can prevent or lower high cholesterol:
+Here are some tips for high cholesterol prevention:

 If you’re not sure where to start, the experts at Banner Health can help you build a lifestyle change plan to fit your lifestyle.
 Call Banner today to book an appointment.